 When a holy war can't be avoided, decide early how much you care, and then be willing to publicly give up.
 When you do so, you can say that you're backing out because the holy war isn't worth it, but don't express any bitterness and don't take the opportunity for a last parting shot at the opposing side's arguments.
 Giving up is effective only when done gracefully.

-The best way to counteract this effect is to point it out very clearly and provide supporting evidence showing how small the actual number of dissenters is, compared to those in agreement.
+The best way to counteract this effect is to point it out very clearly and provide quantitative evidence showing how small the actual number of dissenters is, compared to those in agreement.
 In order to increase the disparity, you may want to privately poll people who have been mostly silent, but who you suspect would agree with the majority.
 Don't say anything that suggests the dissenters were deliberately trying to inflate the impression they were making.
 Chances are they weren't, and even if they were, there would be no strategic advantage to pointing it out.
-All you need do is show the actual numbers in a side-by-side comparison, and people will realize that their intuition of the situation does not match reality.
+All you need do is show the actual numbers in a side-by-side comparison, and people will realize that their impression of the situation does not match reality.

 This advice doesn't just apply to issues with clear for-and-against positions.
-It applies to any discussion where a fuss is being made, but it's not clear that most people consider the issue under discussion to be a real problem.
+It applies to any discussion where a fuss is being made but it's not clear that most people consider the issue under discussion to be a real problem.
 After a while, if you agree that the issue is not worthy of action, and can see that it has failed to get much traction (even if it has generated a lot of mails), you can just observe publicly that it's not getting traction.
 If the "Noisy Minority" effect has been at work, your post will seem like a breath of fresh air.
 Most people's impression of the discussion up to that point will have been somewhat murky: "Huh, it sure feels like there's some big deal here, because there sure are a lot of posts, but I can't see any clear progress happening."
 By explaining how the form of the discussion made it appear more turbulent than it really was, you retrospectively give it a new shape, through which people can recast their understanding of what transpired.